Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 However, trekking in winter is slightly more challenging compared to other months due to the cold weather.
 Therefore, a little bit of preparation prior to the trek can be helpful.

-You can engage in physical activities like walking, climbing stairs, jogging, etc., to improve your stamina.
+You can engage in physical activities like walking, climbing stairs, jogging, etc., to improve your stamina and prepare for the elevation gain.

 Poon Hill Trek